raspberrypilearning/stamping-app/en/step_1.md

 ---

 + How to experiment between code and design to reach the best results
-+ How to improve a user's experience of your project
++ How to improve a user's experience of my project
-+ How to add comments to your code to help you and others with development
++ How to add comments to my code to help me and others with development

 --- /collapse ---